rock72427/JavaScript-Notes/notes.md

 - To create a variable we have 3 keyword like var, let, const.
 - let and const keyword are introduced in ES6 version in the year of 2015.
 - Variable can not be re-declared, but variable can be re-initialized.
-- Variable memory is tempory.
+- Variable memory is temporary.

 #### Example